We have a policy for academic appeals which is available to all and based on the following core principles:

 If an appellant is dissatisfied with the outcome or process of their appeal, they can commence the grievance process.
 The grievance is assessed independently by the complaints officer and, if necessary, the ethics committee, whose recommendations are considered by the academic board at their next scheduled meeting.
 The result of this final hearing will be conveyed to the appellant by letter within 14 days.

-An appellant who believes that the NCHP have not correctly followed the above procedure can appeal to the UKCP OM complaints process.
+An appellant who believes the NCHP has not correctly followed the above procedure can appeal to the UKCP OM complaints process.

 The board will monitor the appeal process annually and statistical information about appeals and grievances following appeals produced.
 Names of individuals concerned will not be published.